-Ireland: Bureaucratic delays and obstacles that benefit vested local interests and state-owned enterprises have slowed consideration of new entrants and raised costs to do business in Ireland.
-Both a waste-to-energy project and a liquefied natural gas terminal proposal have been delayed, which may result in cancellation of significant investments from the United States.
+Ireland: Industry reports that bureaucratic delays and other obstacles that benefit vested local interests and state-owned enterprises have impeded new entrants in the energy sector, consequently raising the costs of doing business in Ireland.
+Significant U.S. investments in a waste-to-energy project and a liquefied natural gas terminal proposal stand to be cancelled as a result of such delays.